 This is where the hard work really began.
 Without a vehicle to drive whilst searching for a van, we initially relied on walking and public transport.
-These both proved time consuming in a large city.
-Venturing across various districts of Sydney was difficult.
+These both proved time consuming in a large city, venturing across various districts of Sydney was difficult.

 On arrival, the place seemed deserted, consisting of an empty car park with a small office area.
 Dutifully manned by a German traveller named Eric, he informed us of a shortage of stock.

 This had begun to take its toll on the previously thriving Car Market.
-At one time, the backpacker vehicles were known to change hands in quick succession, all in this undercover section of the multi-storey car park.
+At one time, the backpacker vehicles were known to change hands in quick succession, all in an undercover section of a multi-storey car park.

-Happily chatting to Eric along the way, we learned he was soon venturing off on his own road trip through Australia.
+Happily chatting to Eric along the way, we learned he was soon venturing off on his own road trip across Australia.
 He’d bought his own backpacker van, which is quite normal in this busy backpacker community.

 We then arrived at the campervan rental and sales depot of Travellers Autobarn

 Quickly dashing back across the other end of the city by train, we met with a young Slovakian couple.
 By now the heavens had opened, unleashing a torrent of torrential rain upon us.
-We took shelter in the back of their cramped Toyota self-build campervan.
+There was nowhere else to shelter other than the back of their cramped Toyota self-build campervan.

 We were told that the Summer months are a different story, with role reversals in the fortunes of sellers compared to buyers.
-Who then find little available, in a market where even the worst choice vans are snapped up!
+It’s totally different market, where even the worst choice vans are snapped up!

 Changing tactic, having given unwelcome news to the now soaking wet sellers.
 We decided to source Campervan dealers, rather than any more private ads.

 Having high hopes here, with online pictures looking perfectly presentable, some with heavier price tags of up to $20,000.
 We thought we’d be falling head over heels for a shiny ex-hire model!

-As much as we hoped for some good vans, we just became more frustrated at the lack of perfection available.
+As much as we hoped for some good campervans, we just became more frustrated at the lack of perfection available.
 Were we just being too fussy?

-With legs giving up the will to walk, it was time to invest in a taxi to drive us over to Parramatta Road.
+With our legs giving up the will to walk, it was time to invest in a taxi to drive us over to Parramatta Road.
 This busy stretch of Sydney suburbia is home to miles of car dealerships, rental outlets and home stores.

-Just as we were about to give up hope of ever finding a van to suit.
-We stumbled upon what we thought was a perfect find for us.
+Just as we were about to give up hope of ever finding a van to suit, we stumbled upon what we thought was a perfect find for us.
 A 2002 Toyota Hi-Ace van at a dealer.

 Before long we were heading back to the city centre to buy an Australian Sim card from the Telstra store.
-Followed by the online purchase of 3rd Party Fire & Theft insurance from Coles supermarket.
+Followed by the online purchase of Third Party Fire & Theft insurance from Coles supermarket.

 A quick diversion with all our dealer paperwork, took us to register the van at the local RMS office.
 Here, the very helpful staff guided us through the process.